These states could decide the U.S. presidential election

 Other key races: Both U.S. Senate seats are up for grabs and considered competitive.

 Vote counting: Georgia has no-excuse absentee voting.
 Ballots must be received by clerks by the close of polls on Election Day.
-Ballots can be opened and scanned upon receipt, but they cannot be tallied until after the polls close on Nov.
-3.
+Ballots can be opened and scanned on receipt, but they cannot be tallied until after the polls close on Tuesday.

 NEW HAMPSHIRE